seneca/nue/packages/nuejs.org/docs/syntax-highlighting.md

 ---

 # Syntax highlighting
-Nue uses automatically highlights syntax blocks with [Glow](/blog/introducing-glow/).
+Nue uses [Glow](/blog/introducing-glow/) to automatically highlights syntax blocks in your pages.
 It's a classless and fully semantic library that is specifically designed to work well with the global design system.

 ## Styling syntax blocks